Cousin Amos rides 1,351 miles in just 8.5 hours.

 The speedometer shows that Amos’s train is cruising at 217 mph..

-One of our founders, Fritz Plous, received this email from his cousin Amos, riding the high-speed trip from Beijing to Shenzhen, China.
+One of our founders, Fritz Plous, received this email from his cousin Amos Gottlieb, of Boulder’s Colorado.
+Amos was riding a high-speed train from Beijing to Shenzhen, China.
 For comparison, New York to Miami by highway is roughly 1,300 miles.

 This is a common occurrence.
 Every American who goes to Asia or Europe asks, “Why can’t we have trains like this?”
 The United States is neither too big nor too small.
 It’s exactly the right size for high-speed trains.